Configuration guide for Local SEO

 This widget shows your opening hours.

-• If you use multiple locations be sure to select your location
+• If you use multiple locations, select the correct location

 • Select the days you want to show

-• Hide Closed Days should be enabled if you had set your opening hours to be closed.
-If you have this option will not show those days
+• Hide Closed Days should be enabled if you set your opening hours to closed.
+In this case, days that your location is closed will not be displayed

 • Extra Comment is useful for displaying extra information about your hours such as extended hours, special hours, closing early, etc.